 (8) Ship stations shall not radiate a carrier wave between calls.

-§ 8.
-When the name and address of the administration or private operating agency controlling a ship station are not given in the appropriate list of stations or are no longer in agreement with the particulars given therein, it is the duty of the ship station to furnish as a matter of regular procedure, to the coast station to which it transmits traffic, all the necessary information in this respect.
+§ 6.
+When the name and address of the operating agency controlling a ship station are not given in the List of Ship Stations and Maritime Mobile Service Indentiy Assignments or are no longer in agreement with the particulars given therein, it is the duty of the ship station to provide as a matter of regular procedure, to the coast station to which it transmits traffic, all the necessary information in this respect.

-§ 9.
-(1) The coast station may, by means of the abbreviation TR (spoken as TANGO ROMEO), ask the ship station to furnish it with the following information:
+§ 7.
+(1) The coast station may, ask the ship station to provide it with the following information:

 a) position and, whenever possible, course and speed;